olahaldorhadi/Space-Spotter/README.md

 Testing in P1 was perceived as difficult as we had problems with Vitest and Jest.
 This is something that has been improved in the revised and final version.
 The project now includes testing of components using Vitest in addition to snapshot testing.

-## Change log
+## Changelog

 We have made several changes for the final version.
 These are all based on feedback we have received from our peers.
 The changes in the revision includes:

 -   NEW: Installation and usage of prettier
 -   NEW: Component testing with simple snapshot testing using Vitest
--   NEW: A new scroll to function so the selected room is now in focus.
+-   NEW: A new scroll to function so the selected room is now in a better focus.
--   NEW: The favorite button improved in regards to affordance.
+-   NEW: The favorite button is improved in regards to affordance.
 The button changes color when toggled.

 ## The work of each developer

 This has been provided on blackboard as stated in the project description.